daveray/dorothy/README.md

 ### Graph Attribute Statement

 A *graph attribute* statement sets graph-wide attributes.
-It is expressed as a map:
+It is expressed as a single map:

     {:label "process #1", :style :filled, :color :lightgrey}
     ; => graph [label="process #1",style=filled,color=lightgrey];

-alternatively, this can be expressed as a vector like this:
+alternatively, this can be expressed with the `(graph-attrs)` function like this:

-    [:graph {:label "process #1", :style :filled, :color :lightgrey}] ; => graph [label="process #1",style=filled,color=lightgrey];
+    (graph-attrs {:label "process #1", :style :filled, :color :lightgrey}) ; => graph [label="process #1",style=filled,color=lightgrey];

-*Note: I'm not that happy with this.
-I think maybe just a plain function is best for this rather than trying to jam it into a vector.
-Input welcome!*

 ### Node and Edge Attribute Statement
-A *node attribute* or *edge attribute* statement sets graph-wide node or edge attributes respectively.
-It is expressed as a vector:
+A *node attribute* or *edge attribute* statement sets node or edge attributes respectively for all nodes and edge statements that follow.
+It is expressed with `(node-attrs)` and `(edge-attrs)` statements:

-    [:node {:style :filled, :color :white}]
+    (node-attrs {:style :filled, :color :white})
     ; => node [style=filled,color=white];

 or:

-    [:edge {:color :black}]
+    (edge-attrs {:color :black})
     ; => edge [color=black];

-*Note: I'm not that happy with this.
-I think maybe just a plain function is best for this rather than trying to jam it into a vector.
-Input welcome!*

 ## Defining Graphs
 As mentioned above, a graph consists of a series of statements.
 These statements are passed to the `graph`, `digraph`, or `subgraph` functions.
 Each takes an optional set of attributes followed by a vector of statements: